-The University of Florida has one open position in our one-year ACGME-accredited fellowship program in Gainesville, FL; a second year of subspecialized training may be added for those interested in academics.
+The University of Florida has two open positions for the 2023-24 year in our one-year ACGME-accredited fellowship program in Gainesville, FL; a second year of subspecialized training may be added for those interested in a particular focus or transition to academic practice.
 Our fellowship is designed to be a high-yield educational experience in diagnostic neuroradiology studies for both adults and children, preparing our graduates for a successful career in high volume private practice or academic medicine.

 The UF Health Shands Hospital is a nationally recognized hospital, an academic stroke center of excellence, epilepsy center of excellence, level I trauma center, and a referral center for state of the art treatment of brain tumors and complex head and neck cancers.
 In addition, our children’s hospital within a hospital ranked #1 in Florida for the 2021-22 year and includes a level IV NICU.
 Our fellowship program is co-sponsored by the North Florida South Georgia Veteran’s Affairs Medical Center.
 The UF Health hospitals and the VAMC have over 1200 total inpatient beds combined on their adjacent campuses.
 Clinical experience at the VA also includes PET/CT in head and neck cancer, seizure, and dementia.

-Daily teaching occurs at the workstation with the 9 neuroradiology trained faculty members at UF and 5 additional faculty at the VA.
-There are dedicated weekly fellow lectures or journal clubs as well as daily head and neck teaching sessions.
-Fellows also attend and participate in weekly multidisciplinary conferences.
-Our fellows also have access to a unique online learning platform created at UF (WIDI Learn), combining guidance on structured reporting and available simulated cases.
+Daily teaching occurs at the workstation, working with 10 neuroradiology trained faculty members at UF and 5 additional fellowship-trained faculty at the VA.
+There are dedicated weekly fellow lectures or journal club sessions as well as a popular “Hits & Misses” conference monthly with the entire division.
+There are separate dedicated teaching sessions in head and neck radiology with our department chair, Dr. Mancuso.
+Fellows also attend and participate in multiple weekly multidisciplinary conferences.
+Our fellows have access to a unique online learning platform created at UF (WIDI Learn), combining guidance on structured reporting and available simulated cases.